return;

 pause

-On command line, navigate to the folder that has your build script and main.c code file.
-Type build on Windows, or ./build.sh on Linux, the build script will create your program and immediately runs it.
+On command line, navigate to the folder and type build, the build script will create your program and immediately runs it.
 Your program should print "Bag of biscuits" onto the command line.
 If there's errors in your code file, GCC will print a bunch of error messages.